nus-cs2103-AY2223S2/tp/docs/team/nevinlim.md

 * ### Enhancement to Application Main Features:
   * ***Implementation of Drug command classes for Drug subsystem:***
-    * Created `DeleteCommand`, `FindCommand`, `ListCommand`, `UpdateCommand` and helped implement `AddCommand`, `ClearCommand` in the `drugcommands` directory (located in `commands` in `logic`)
+    * Created `DeleteCommand`, `FindCommand`, `ListCommand`, `UpdateCommand` and helped implement `AddCommand`, `ClearCommand` in `drugcommands`
-    * Specified the respective message usages for each command
-    * Implemented the constructor methods for the aforementioned classes
-    * Implemented the `execute` methods for the various classes as well as exception handling in each of these classes
+    * Implemented the constructor and `execute` methods for the aforementioned classes as well as exception handling and respective usage messages.
   * ***Implementation of Drug command Parser classes for the Drug subsystem:***
-    * Created `AddCommandParser`, `DeleteCommandParser`, `FindCommandParser` and `UpdateCommandParser`classes in the `drugparser` directory (located in `parser` in `logic`)
+    * Created `AddCommandParser`, `DeleteCommandParser`, `FindCommandParser` and `UpdateCommandParser`classes in `drugparser`
-    * Implemented the `parse` method for the aforementioned classes to handle the various user inputs for the respective commands.
-    * Implemented the various parsing methods for the Drug Parser classes such as `parseTradeName`, `parseActiveIngredient`, `parseDirection`, `parsePurpose`, `parseSideEffect` and `parseStorageCount` to parse user inputs into the necessary Objects that the respective Drug Command requires.
+    * Implemented the `parse` method for the aforementioned classes to handle the user inputs as well as various parsing methods for the Drug Parser classes such as `parseTradeName`, `parseActiveIngredient`, `parseDirection`, `parsePurpose`, `parseSideEffect` and `parseStorageCount` to parse user inputs into the necessary Objects that the respective Drug Command requires.

 ## <ins>Contributions to the UG: </ins>
 * Contributions to User Guide:
   * Added the sample screenshots for every command
   * Implemented some part of the documentation for `Drug` Commands such as `d add`, `d find`, `d update`
   * Improved the description of most commands in section 4, Commands.
-  * Helped in the formatting and tidying up some parts of the UG such as removing white-spaces and adding line breaks.

 ## <ins>Contributions to the DG: </ins>
 * Contributions to Documentation Guide: